-- 1. the area is: - a. an environmental offset protection area; or - b. an area declared as an area of high nature conservation value under section 19F of the Vegetation Management Act 1999, or - c. another area prescribed under a regulation; and - 2. under the Environmental Offsets Act 2014 or another Act, the area is subject to a delivery or management plan or agreement (however described in this Act or the other Act) to achieve a conservation outcome for a prescribed environmental matter.
+- 1. the area is: - an environmental offset protection area; or a. - an area declared as an area of high nature conservation value under section 19F of the Vegetation Management Act 1999; or h another area prescribed under a regulation; and - under the Environmental Offsets Act 2014 or another Act, the area is subject to a delivery or management plan or agreement (however 2. described in this Act or the other Act) to achieve a conservation outcome for a prescribed environmental matter.